Youth Villages provides Intercept® intensive in-home services and LifeSetTM in Oklahoma

 Helping children and families live successfully

-Executive Director – Alabama, Florida, Mississippi and Oklahoma
+Executive Director – Alabama, Arkansas, Florida, Mississippi and Oklahoma

 Futral joined the staff of Youth Villages in 1999 as a family counselor in Paris, Tennessee, and was soon promoted to clinical supervisor.
 In 2002, she became senior clinical supervisor in Columbia, Tennessee.
 She went on to serve as regional supervisor in Clarksville, Dickson and Nashville.
 In 2007, she was promoted to regional manager of Nashville Intercept and foster programs for Youth Villages.
 She became Nashville director in 2009.